 Patient A.B. - Lumbar Fusion

-"I had back pain for 5 years which was treated with medication therapy and cortizone injections.
-I exercised regularly with walking and zumba.
+"I had back pain for 5 years which was treated with medication therapy and cortisone injections.
+I exercised regularly with walking and Zumba.
 I was able to handle the pain and manage mobility.
 Then one day, I ended up in excruciating pain in my lower abdomen and stomach.
 I was rushed to the local hospital and found out that the only option to relieve my back pain, which was diagnosed as severe arthritis and spinal degeneration, was surgery.

 That's when I came to UNC and Dr. Moe Lim came into my life with his awesome team and made my life free of back pain.
 At the time of my surgery, I was attending school full time and working part time.
 I didn't lose too much time in my recovery.
 The surgery was 6 hrs and I was out of bed with the help of a physical therapist within 24, climbing stairs in 48, and home in a little over 72.
 I have 6 screws and 2 rods in my lower back.
-I no longer have to take pain meds, and I am back to walking and doing zumba as my general excersize.
+I no longer have to take pain meds, and I am back to walking and doing Zumba as my general exercise.

 I would recommend the UNC Hospitals Spine Center to absolutely everyone in need of surgery or therapy.
 The staff, the doctors, the anesthesia team and the nurses were absolutely amazing.
 I was able to finish school in cosmetology on time and still be an awesome nail tech which both require standing and lifting for long periods of time.
 I definitely thank God and Dr. Moe Lim for all they have done."